((NOTE: See July and August updates, at end of entry))

 Meanwhile, I’m experimenting this year with growing three pepper plants in the ground in one of the raised beds, Whereas the hot varieties have done great in the pots for several years, I’ve been less happy with the performance of the mild varieties in the same medium.
 I’ll typically get about six green, yellow, or purple milds per plant over a summer, but they tend to be much smaller than the large beauties you can get in the store.
 I figure the pots–which are valuable for keeping away the snails and for their portability–restrict the growth areas for the plants, and so I’m hoping the in-ground plants will grow taller and wider, and produce more and larger fruit.
 We’ll see.

-Right now, in late June, here (above) is the trio–(R to L) one shishito, one yellow, and one “Big Bertha” green.
+Right now, in late June, here (above) is the trio–(R to L) one shishito, one medium-size green, and one “Big Bertha” green.
 The “Big Bertha,” which I planted earliest, in mid-April, is already much larger than any of my pepper plants in earlier years, and has three green fruit heading toward decent size (see below).
 The shishito, planted in mid-May, has four small fruit in process.
 Equally good news: no sign of snails.

 I’ll keep this entry updated as the summer proceeds.
 As with all the other residents and visitors in our garden, every day brings its changes to the peppers.
 Here is a shot of two pot-grown pepper plants, a serrano and a mild green, from October 2015, to show something of what may emerge, as summer moves into fall.